top of page

-Leading Sydney gallerist and art dealer Roslyn Oxley judged this year's proceedings, choosing the artist's work as the overall winner from 32 finalists.
+Leading Sydney gallerist and art dealer Roslyn Oxley, choose the artist's work as the overall winner from 32 finalists at an Australian National Art Award.
 She called the work, "mature, gutsy and highly sophisticated".

 The main component tells the story of an isolated orphan society ruled by a charismatic and racist leader.